Anheuser-Busch Natural Resources Building

-The Baskett Research Center, formerly known as the Ashland Wildlife Research Area, is a 2,252-acre facility located five miles east of Ashland Mo., on Highway Y.
+Baskett Forest, formerly known as the Ashland Wildlife Research Area, is a 2,252-acre facility located five miles east of Ashland Mo., on Highway Y.

 In use since 1938, Baskett has become an integral part of the School of Natural Resources mission of teaching, research and extension.
-The Baskett Wildlife Area is used as an outdoor laboratory for several classes including dendrology, ornithology, and resource measurements, and has been the source of more than 125 publications.
+Baskett is used as an outdoor laboratory for several classes including dendrology, ornithology, and resource measurements, and has been the source of more than 125 publications.

-- Undistrubed example of a river-hills forest ecosystem.
+- Undisturbed example of a river-hills forest ecosystem.

 - Home to extensive animal behavior research.